solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 *) Encyc.
 Brit. ed.
 11. Article, "Reproduction."

-*) "Recent Researches in the Determination and Heredity of Sex."
-'Science,' vol. 29. p.
+*) "Recent Researches in the Determination and Heredity of Sex." _Science_, vol. 29. p.
 53, 1909.

 Almost throughout the organic world there exists a parallel series of two kinds of "germ" cells, commonly but not always exhibiting visibly-contrasting features especially as regards size and mobility.
 The two kinds of cells may form part of one organism or of two organisms specifically identical.